Local Updates in Distributed Optimization: Provable Acceleration and Topology Effects: Introduction

 where $f_i:\mathbb{R}^d\rightarrow\mathbb{R}$ denotes the local loss function, which is accessible only to agent $i\in\mathcal{S}$.
 In this setup, all agents collaboratively seek the minimizer $x^{\ast}$ to minimize the average of the agents’ objectives.
 Most existing distributed algorithms for solving this problem follow a “one-update, one-communication” pattern \cite{nedic2010constrained, Shi2015EXTRA, jinminxu2015, sunsonata}, i.e., each local update is immediately followed by a communication step among agents.

-In recent years, motivated by the success of federated learning in using multiple local updates to accelerate convergence, several distributed optimization algorithms have been proposed \cite{Alghunaim2024Local, Ghiasvand2025Robust, Huang2025Distributed, Liu2025Guaranteeing} that allow a participating agent to perform multiple local updates before communicating with its neighbors.
+In recent years, motivated by the success of federated learning in using multiple local updates to accelerate convergence \cite{FedPAQ, li2020convergencefedavgnoniiddata}, several distributed optimization algorithms have been proposed \cite{Alghunaim2024Local, Ghiasvand2025Robust, Huang2025Distributed, Liu2025Guaranteeing} that allow a participating agent to perform multiple local updates before communicating with its neighbors.
 It is generally believed that such infrequent communication can reduce the total number of communication rounds required to achieve a given level of optimization accuracy.

 However, without exception, all of these approaches require reducing the stepsize as the number of local updates increases, making it unclear whether local updates are truly beneficial.
-Federated learning benefits from multiple local updates because it assumes that gradients are computed using only mini-batches of samples; thus, increasing the number of local updates allows more data to be processed between communication rounds, thereby improving the quality of gradient estimation.
+Federated learning benefits from multiple local updates because it assumes that gradients are computed using only mini-batches of samples \cite{woodworth2020local}; thus, increasing the number of local updates allows more data to be processed between communication rounds, thereby improving the quality of gradient estimation.
 In contrast, in the deterministic setting where exact gradients are available, this rationale no longer holds.
-Indeed, in the absence of gradient noise, simulation results in \cite{Alghunaim2024Local, performanceofGT, wu2025effectiveness} show that increasing the number of local updates yields almost no improvement when data heterogeneity is high.
+Indeed, in the absence of gradient noise, simulation results in \cite{Alghunaim2024Local, performanceofGT, wu2025effectiveness} show that increasing the number of local updates yields almost no improvement when data heterogeneity is high or the communication graph is sparse.
 Moreover, simulation results in these papers suggest that increasing the number of local updates beyond certain thresholds provides only marginal benefits.
-Therefore, it remains unclear whether local updates are universally advantageous.
+Consequently, it remains unclear whether local updates are consistently beneficial, and if so, which factors govern their effectiveness.